 Entrepreneurship in publishing section is based on the advance of the electronic books and the consumer’s trend of using various, mobile in essence, devices, for their consumption.

 The advance of the e-books, the internationalization, the Amazon effect, the trend for reading everywhere (and with many devices) the reduction of cost per unit and the self-publishing facilitation develops a new framework of operations in the industry!

-This framework constituted the base for the startup of new, publishing, activities on a global scale.
+This framework constituted the basis for the start-up of new, publishing, activities on a global scale.

 Edupreneurship As A Business

-In such a way, the edupreneneur has taken a place beside the general consulting practices, coaching, facilitation, etc. providing means and resources to focus a person on realizing his/her potential.
+In such a way, the edupreneur has taken a place beside the general consulting practices, coaching, facilitation, etc. providing means and resources to focus a person on realizing his/her potential.

 How to do business with education?
 Well, universities do it for very long time, isn’t it!
 As a privateer, to become active in the field of education and hoping to provide more value is a gamble.